kshaffer/theory3/syllabus.md

 ## Required course materials

 - [*Open Music Theory*](http://www.openmusictheory.com) (free web access).
 - A web-enabled device that is capable of reading online text, accessing the course website, watching video, listening to Spotify or IMSLP audio, and recording video.
+- An active Google Apps account, using your CU IdentiKey credentials.
+(You all have this already, we will make a lot of use of it.)
 - An account to [Spotify](http://www.spotify.com) (a free account is fine).

 All other required class materials will be posted or linked to on the course site.